przell/openeo-r-udf/README.md

 sudo apt-get install libudunits2-dev libgdal-dev -y
 ```

-### Running the API locally `openEO.R.UDF`
+### Running the API locally
-The latest version of RStudio (>= 1.2) allows to run plumbers "plumb" natively.
+Clone this repository and use RStudio (>= 1.2) to "plumb" `api.R`.
+Since version 1.2 RStudio allows to run plumbers "plumb" natively.
 But you can run the plumb also manually by executing the code in `server_start.R`.
+It will require the file `api.R` and `data_transformation.R`.

 ### Using Docker
 Docker provides a virtual containerized environment for running software.
 In order to install this R package in a Docker environment, please follow these steps: